-Wine Down has self-serve wines on tap.
+Copper Spoon (formerly Wine Down) has self-serve wines on tap.
 Using a card, patrons can pour themselves small, medium, or large glasses of dozens of different wines.
 Coupled with an ever-rotating menu of gourmet appetizers and entrees, you really can’t go wrong.
 Just make sure to make a reservation if you’re headed here before a show!

-The Embassy is just down the street (about a block away) from Wine Down.
+The Embassy is just down the street (about a block away) from Copper Spoon.
 This spectacular theatre was built in 1928 and has been hosting orchestral performances, touring Broadway musicals, operas, famous bands, and a plethora of other musical acts ever since.

 Trubble Brewing Company + The Philmore